-Homeschooling families who would like to use complete curriculums in their school year can use catalogs from various providers as a resource.
+Homeschooling families who would like to use a complete curriculum throughout the school year can use catalogs from various providers as a resource.
 Both secular and religious organizations generally offer their course catalogs available for viewing on the Internet.
 Others will send free catalogs by mail to interested families.
 Besides catalogs from curriculum providers, there are also independent reviewers of packaged curriculum, such as Rainbow Resource.
 This company publishes an annual catalog with an extensive list of curriculum and resources for homeschoolers.
-A few brick-and-mortar school supply stores also sell a limited range of packaged curriculum in stores from religious textbook providers such as LifePac and Sonlight.
+A few brick-and-mortar school supply stores also sell a limited range of packaged curricula in stores from religious textbook providers such as LifePac and Sonlight.

 Families that live in states with rigorous homeschooling evaluations can use their curriculum's lesson plans and course objectives as an outline for their regular school reports.
 These lessons may also provide a good foundation for standardized test preparation and college exams.
 When children reach high school, they can also select elective courses to supplement their curriculum or to round out their college applications.
 Students who need further assistance with subjects can also make use of enrichment courses that will strengthen their understanding of courses that are relevant to their college majors.

 With options for children of all ages, complete homeschool kits can provide a streamlined approach for homeschooling families.
 If parents carefully examine each program before committing, they can find one that will fit their children's interests and educational goals.

 Image courtesy of: jimmiehomeschoolmom